cysouw/diathesis/text/c05_case.md

 ### [ NG | N– ] Genitive drop

-This theoretically possible diathesis is listed here only for completeness sake, as there do not seem to be any genuine examples attested in contemporary German.
+This theoretically possible diathesis is listed here only for the sake of completeness, as there do not seem to be any genuine examples attested in contemporary German.
 Genitive arguments without accusative are extremely unusual.
 They appear to be vanishing from the German language (see [@sec:case-nominative-genitive]).
-Also genitive antipassive are practically unattested (see [@sec:prepositions-genitive-antipassive]).
-Genitive arguments with an additional accusative argument seem to be slightly more common (see [@sec:case-accusative-genitive-drop] and [-@sec:prepositions-genitive-antipassive-accusative])
+Also genitive antipassives are practically unattested (see [@sec:prepositions-genitive-antipassive]).
+Genitive arguments with an additional accusative argument seem to be slightly more common (see [@sec:case-accusative-genitive-drop] and [-@sec:prepositions-genitive-antipassive-accusative]).

 ### [ NAG | NA– ] Genitive drop+accusative {#sec:case-accusative-genitive-drop}

 Given that there are already very few verbs with genitive arguments in German, it is no surprise that there appear to be only a handful of genitive ditransitives, i.e. verbs that can occur with nominative, accusative and genitive arguments.
-On closer inspection, almost all such verbs allow for alternative constructions in which the genitive argument is changed (for the single known exception, see [@sec:case-nominative-accusative-genitive]).
-The verbs listed in the current class allow for the complete drop of the genitive argument, like with *würdigen* 'to dignify' [@next].
+On closer inspection, almost all such verbs allow for alternative constructions in which the genitive argument is changed (for the only known exception, see [@sec:case-nominative-accusative-genitive]).
+The verbs listed in the current class allow for the complete drop of the genitive argument, like with *würdigen* 'to acknowledge' [@next].
 Some further verbs with genitive and accusative arguments allow for a *von* prepositional phrase instead of a genitive (see [@sec:prepositions-genitive-antipassive-accusative]).

 ::: ex
 - Er würdigte den Vorschlag einer eingehenden Prüfung.